-NOTE: Ongeim’l Tketau Jellyfish Lake
+Ongeim’l Tketau Jellyfish Lake

-If you have done some of your own research on scuba diving Palau, you may be wondering why the famous Jellyfish Lake does not feature amongst our best dive sites in Palau.
+If you have done some of your own research on scuba diving Palau, you may be wondering why the famous Palau Island Jellyfish Lake does not feature in our top 5 places to dive in Palau.
 There are a few reasons for this.

 Scuba Diving Conditions

-So diving Palau Micronesia is on your list, but what are the diving conditions like?
+So, if diving Palau Micronesia is on your list, what are the diving conditions like?
 Diving is nice all year round, there’s no doubt about it.

 When is the Best Time to Dive Palau?

-Water temperatures are known to be very stable throughout the year with most months averaging between temperatures of 29°C and 30°C. It is only likely to dip below that range slightly in the months of February and March.
+Despite the wet season, water temperatures are known to be very stable throughout the year.
+With most months averaging between temperatures of 29°C and 30°C. It is only likely to dip below that around February and March.

 Where is the Best Place to Stay in Palau Island?

-Research shows that Palau approximately hosts around 41,000 dive visitors each year, many of which stay in liveaboard accommodation.
+Research shows that Palau hosts around 41,000 dive visitors each year, many of which stay on liveaboard accommodation.
 Around 8,000 of these visitors visit the island specifically to dive with sharks.

 We believe that it’s fair to say that accommodation options are relatively limited.
 Although there are very few budget accommodation options.
 At the other end of the scale, there are a few establishments that qualify as truly luxurious.